allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 ### Changing the Journaling Mode from data=ordered to data=writeback
 ext4 offers three journaling modes: _journal_, _ordered_ and _writeback_.
 The default mode is _ordered_ and compared to the most performant mode, _writeback_, it guarantees that the data is written to the main file system prior to the metadata being committed to the journal.
 As mentioned in
-[docs](https://kafka.apache.org/documentation/#ext4), Kafka does not rely on this property, and switching the mode to _writeback_ should reduce latency.
+[docs](https://kafka.apache.org/documentation/#ext4), Kafka does not rely on this property, so switching the mode to _writeback_ should reduce latency.

 **We switched the journaling mode on one of the brokers, and indeed, we observed latency improvements:**